thestbar/junkiemusic/README.md

 #   Discord Music Bot - JunkieMusic
 ##  Created by JunkieDan - version 0.0.1

+This is a discord youtube music bot.
+This bot has bad manners and flames the users a lot.
+It was created so that you can have fun with your friends in your discord server.
+The bot is not complete and it has some bugs.
+Also it uses embeds so the messages are polite.

+Available commands:

+* -play or -p to play a song.

+* -next or -n to skip a song.

+* -stop or -s to stop the song list.

+* -ping for pongs.

+* -help or -h for basic user help.

+* -queue to see the songs queue track by track.

+* -remove [#] to remove a song from the queue.

 Installation guide:

 * Download and install nodejs and npm on your computer.